QizheCui/Diabetes-Squad/Orange_stuff/README.md

 ## Problems related to the models:
 1. I am not familiar with the SVM model (will be great if John can explain)
-2. In the SVM model, the sensitivity is surpursingly low
+2. In the SVM model, the sensitivity is surpursingly very low, specificity is also quite low
-3. In the logistics regression and decision tree model, the specificity is quite low
+3. In the logistics regression and decision tree model, sensivity is not ideal (you wouldn't want to use it for prediction)
 4. TBC